dentolos19/MazeRunner/README.md

 # Run Away Harold: The Dark Lord

 I made this game just for the learning experience and learning more about game development!
-You can try out this game with your web browser [here](https://dentolos19.github.io/play/runawayharold).
-If you find any issues or bugs please report them [here](https://github.com/dentolos19/RunAwayHarold/issues).
+You can try out this game with your web browser [here](https://dentolos19.github.io/RunAwayHarold).

 ![Preview](https://dentolos19.github.io/previews/runawayharold.png)